21 Apr Newgrange

 While it is difficult to comprehend the meaning of the Winter Solstice to the Neolithic mind, it may be even more problematic to interpret the intricate carvings, the prehistoric artwork that decorates some 110 of the monument’s uncovered exterior and interior slabs.

-Perhaps the most celebrated of these stone carvings is the triple-spiral that decorates the right-hand side slab of the rear (north) recess of the inner chamber.
+Perhaps the most celebrated of these stone carvings is the three-spiral design that decorates the right-hand side slab of the rear (north) recess of the inner chamber.
 This may be seen in a close-up view within the virtual-reality environment; view it in full-screen mode to note all the detail of the engraved stone.
 This iconic “triskele,” illuminated only once a year by the sun of the Neolithic Winter Solstice, may have symbolized for the builders a connection between different realms of existence, a vortex enabled by the sunlight.60 The Newgrange art consists of a variety of curvilinear and rectilinear motifs,61 which are found on both the visible and the hidden surfaces of the stones.

 When archaeologist George Coffey investigated the monument in 1892, he came away convinced that the carvings were purely decorative, and saw their significance as marking the “beginning of decorative art and architecture in Ireland.”63 Professor O’Kelly came to believe that it was the physical act of creating the carvings that was most important, “fulfilling a ceremonial or spiritual or symbolic purpose.”64 However some of the earlier visitors to the monument showed no reluctance to pronounce far more specific interpretations for the megalithic art.
 Pownall and Vallancey saw actual alphabets and attempted to read specific meanings into the inscriptions.
 (See Vallancey’s illustrations, below left.65) Some modern visitors have derived their own inspirations from the Newgrange rock art.